bee-san/How-I-Hacked-Your-Pi-Hole/README.md

 To recap, it is possible to get a list of all the vulnerable Pi-Holes and to brute-force their passwords with a dictionary attack.

 I will not show code for this, because it is illegal.
 However, you can see the 2 separate parts in action above.
+Please test your own Pi-Hole.
+Do not test a Pi-Hole you do not own.

 # What can an attacker see?
 Once the attacker has gained access to your Pi-Hole, they can see every website you visit.
 Your hosts' files, your clients and their IP addresses.
 Your top domains and your top blocked domains.